Cellgroup/Cellgroup/README.md

 ----------------------------------
 ## Installation

-Then create the `Cellgroup` environment using
+Then create the `Cellgroup` environment using:

 ```bash
 conda env create -f Cellgroup.yml